Skip to content

 Engine

-“failed to connect to redis” — Ensure your Redis server is running and reachable at the configured address:
+“failed to connect to etcd” — For external etcd, make sure your etcd server is running and reachable at the configured address:

 Terminal window